Chengxuan-Li/RPH/README.md

 ﻿# RPH / RhinoPlotHelper
-This is a plugin for Rhinoceros 6 that helps to create document layouts.
+This is a plugin for Rhinoceros 6 (SR18+) and 7 that helps to create document layouts.
-It will support batch print-to-file, layout editing, layout objects preset, and more.
+It will support batch print-to-file, layout editing, layout objects preset, and more in the future.

+For instructions on the installation of the plugin, see https://github.com/Chengxuan-Li/RPH/releases/tag/v0.1.0

-## Rhino Commands (Future Deployments to be Included)
+## Rhino Commands Available at the Moment

 ### RPHAddNewLayout